rajsha10/duckshipping/README.md

 3. Commit your changes and push to your fork.
 4. Open a pull request with a description of your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or support, please contact us at support@duckships.com.

 ---